-Explain how the project closes a gap, provides connections to, and/or addresses a deficiency in an active transportation network and how the improvements meet an important need of the disadvantaged community. (narrative field, 500-word limit)
+Describe how the improvements meet an important need of the disadvantaged community.
+Explain how the project closes a gap, provides connections to, and/or addresses a deficiency in an active transportation network. (narrative field, 500-word limit)

 Explain how disadvantaged community residents will have physical access to the project. (narrative field, 500-word limit)

 Illustrate and provide documentation for how the project was requested or supported by disadvantaged community residents. (narrative field, 500-word limit)

 Address any issues of displacement that may occur as a result of this project, if applicable.
-If displacement is not an issue, explain why it is not a concern for the community.
+If displacement is not an issue, explain why it is not a concern for the community. (narrative field, 200-word limit)

 ONLY IN COMBINATION APPLICATION: Describe how non-infrastructure events and programs will be targeted towards the disadvantaged community whom the project benefits. (narrative field, 200-word limit)